-She spent most of it in America, which is full of tasty junk food, of course, and male enhancement pills.
+She spent most of it in America, which is full of tasty junk food, of course.
 But this was much healthier fare than the usual “Aren’t the Yanks loonies?”‘ shows, like Channel 4’s pointless documentary on flab and loathing in Dallas last week.

 Admittedly, it was stuffed with the usual eccentrics: the self-accepting belly-dancers, the camp bouncy aerobics guru, the non-accepting millionaires’ dating agency boss, and the crabby author who said we get fat because, as recent hunter-gatherers, we are genetically programmed to acquire as much fat as possible.
 I like that.
 The next time someone calls me “blubber-bucket”, I shall point out that I am just a more successful hunter-gatherer than they are.